The First Steps to Take After a Car Accident

 It’s easy to lose track of what you need to do after a car accident.
 Getting your medical records alone can seem like a search for the Holy Grail.
 An attorney can take over many of these tasks for you, like talking to insurance companies and getting documentation from your doctors, so that you can focus on healing from your injuries.

 If your case is complex, involving high damages or permanent injuries, it may be too big for you to handle on your own.
 Settling a case with an insurance company is a task that benefits from the kind of experience that lawyers have.
 An Asheville personal injury lawyer can speak directly to all of the providers and insurance companies involved in your case so that you don’t have to.
-Contact our Asheville attorneys today or call our personal injury firm to schedule a free consultation.
+Contact our Asheville attorneys today by phone or email to schedule a free consultation.